zacker330/terraform-eks-homework/README.md

 ### Log
 We also want to log events in CloudWatch for the cluster, so we create a log group for the eks cluster.

+### Security

+In order to ensure network security, we create some security groups and rules for eks cluster.

 # Part2: Implementation

 ## Code Structure